 Peter Thiel's investment approach

-There isn't a single path to investing success -- multiple strategies can work.
-Different investors play the game according to their own unique style.
-For example, investor Warren Buffett focuses on more mature, profitable companies where he believes competitive advantages can be sustained for the foreseeable future.
+Various investment strategies can be successful, and every investor plays the game according to their own unique style.
+For example, investor Warren Buffett focuses on mature, profitable companies where he believes competitive advantages can be sustained for the foreseeable future.

 Thiel starts with a contrarian opinion about the economy or an industry -- a belief few others hold.
 Then, he looks for a business that's offering a product or service that's an order of magnitude better than the competition.
-In some instances, there's no real competition at all because the business is venturing into uncharted territory in relation to one of Thiel's contrarian views.
+In some instances, there's really no competition at all because the business is venturing into uncharted territory -- territory that happens to coincide with one of Thiel's contrarian views.

-Being first or being exponentially better can lead to a business controlling a large percentage of a market, allowing for strong profitability in the company's core competence.
+Being first or being exponentially better can lead to one business controlling a large percentage of a market, allowing for strong profitability in the company's core competence.
 From there, a business can use profits to expand into ancillary business opportunities.
+This is what Thiel finds attractive with this investing style.

 Investments